faithvoid/sakuraPresence/README.md

 - [ ] Switch support
 - [ ] Tkinter-based GUI?
 - [ ] Find better sources for cover art
+- [ ] Integrating proper XLink Kai arena support into every XLink-capable system
+- [x] RPCN support
+- [ ] Wiimmfi support (not possible at the moment due to no external API + CloudFlare protection)

 ## Credits:
 - Mobcat + Milenko - Original "xbdStats" server that this is based off of.
 This wouldn't be possible without their hard work!